yubinwang11/yubinwang11/README.md

 - 📫 You can find me via [my personal wensite](https://yubinwang11.github.io/).
 - 🔭 Currently working in the intersection of robotics, learning and control.
 - 🗞 Code is poetry.
 - 🔨 Python is captain.
-C++ is the second mate.
+Julia is the second mate.

 <!--START_SECTION:waka-->
 <!--END_SECTION:waka-->